£50 per Hour

 Google Shopping Ads

 Product based adverts that appear on the top bar or on the shopping had.
 These are great for selling goods as they instantly show price, size and the image.
+Proven to improve your click through rate (CTR), the inventory is not limited to eCommerce.

 Watch-Outs – Advertising out of stock products.
 Direct feeds from your website are best practise.